RhinoDevel/cbmtapepi/README.md

-*Status update: **Fast mode for CBM/PET via wedge** is implemented, currently preparing next release!*
+*Status update: **Fast mode for CBM/PET via wedge** is implemented, currently checking and reconfiguring all the hardware connections for more safety!*

 # CBM Tape Pi
 *Marcel Timm, RhinoDevel, 2021, [rhinodevel.com](http://rhinodevel.com/)*